ndd21/PHYS281/docs/demo-flow-control.md

 False
 ```

+!!! note
-> Note: if you have an `int` or `float` variable that is set to zero it will evaluate as `False` in
+    If you have an `int` or `float` variable that is set to zero it will evaluate as `False` in
-> a logical expression while any non-zero value will evaluate as `True`.
+    a logical expression while any non-zero value will evaluate as `True`.
 For array-like variables
-> such as lists, dictionaries or tuples, or strings, an empty array will evaluate as `False` while
+    such as lists, dictionaries or tuples, or strings, an empty array will evaluate as `False` while
-> an array containing any number of values will evaluate as `True`.
+    an array containing any number of values will evaluate as `True`.

-The `is` keyword can be used to test is two variables have the same value and are also of the same
+The `is` keyword can be used to test if two variables have the same value and are also of the same
 type:

 ```python